Ares-Developers/Ares-docs/new/particles.rst

 The game's existing particles have been optimized also, and even if the optimization is not applied, particles will be handled more efficiently.

-.. index:: Particles; Optimizations for Pixel Particles

 .. versionadded:: 0.C
 .. versionchanged:: 0.D

+.. index:: Particles; Damage range for Gas

 Damage Range for Gas Particles
 ------------------------------